 |Geared up (>5 years)||Rp30.000|

 |Loveseat photo booth||Rp30.000|

 |Anti Gravity House||Rp30.000|

 |ATV (200 meters x 4 laps)||Rp35.000|

-Dago Dream Park claims their vast parking spot is able to accommodate up to 3000 cars.
-The park provides other basic facilities such as toilets and gazebo for taking a rest.
-There are 2 restaurants and 3 food courts around the park area.
+Dago Dream Park claims its vast parking spot is able to accommodate up to 3000 cars.
+The park provides other basic facilities such as toilets and a gazebo for taking a rest.
+There are 2 restaurants and 3 food courts around the parking area.
 As for accommodation, plenty of hotels and villas to choose from at the Dago area nearby.
 Rates start from IDR 180,000 /night.

 How To Get To Dago Dream Park

 It takes around 40 minutes to reach Dago Dream Park from Bandung.
 Tourists can go with a public bus ‘Damri’ with route LW.PANJANG-DAGO.
 Ask the driver to stop at Simpang Dago.
 From there on, use a motorcycle taxi to get to Dago Dream Park.
 Tourists can also go by a rented vehicle.